sam-94/HTML-CSS-JQuery-Contact-form/README.md

   ```

 ## Support:
-If you need help using Our Menu, have a suggestion or idea, or have found a bug, please create an issue.
+If you need help using form, have a suggestion or idea, or have found a bug, please create an issue.